 - A scarf or shawl to protect your face from sandstorms.

-To learn more about what to pack for your Morocco desert tour, click here.
+Read More, What to pack for your Morocco desert tour?

-Activities and Experiences in Morocco Desert: Camel Trekking, Sandboarding, Quad Biking, etc.
+Best Activities and Experiences in Morocco Sahara Desert

 A Morocco desert tour offers many activities and experiences to make your journey unforgettable.
 Some popular activities include: